-Calcium is the major mineral found in our bones and teeth.
-We need calcium for proper functioning of muscles and nerves.
-Calcium also helps our blood to clot.
+Calcium is the primary mineral found in our bones and teeth.
+We need calcium for the proper functioning of muscles and nerves.
+Calcium also helps our blood clot.

 Calcium is a critical nutrient at every stage of life.
 We are best able to put calcium into our bones to make them strong early in life.
-Then, as we get older, it's important to get enough calcium to avoid bone loss.
-Vitamin D helps us absorb calcium, so it is also important to get enough of this nutrient throughout our lives.
+Then, as we get older, it is essential to get enough calcium to avoid bone loss.
+Vitamin D helps us absorb calcium, so getting enough of this nutrient is important throughout our lives.

 Many older people do not get enough calcium from the foods they eat.
 This can lead to the bone disease osteoporosis.
 People with osteoporosis are at high risk of having a bone fracture.

 In the US, the major sources of calcium for many people are dairy foods.
 This includes milk, yogurt, cheese, and ice cream.
 For heart health, low-fat or fat-free versions of dairy foods are recommended.

 Many green vegetables are good calcium sources, too.
 Kale, romaine lettuce, and broccoli all provide calcium.
 Spinach contains many nutrients, including calcium, but the oxalic acid in this green vegetable keeps calcium from getting into our bodies.

 Other calcium sources are legumes (such as kidney beans, pinto beans, black beans, and lentils), tofu (processed with calcium), and nuts.
 Many foods are fortified with calcium.
 You can even get calcium in orange juice!